 - Cream Cheese: Cream cheese can be a great substitute in chocolate chip and sugar cookies.
 Use 3 oz of cream cheese to replace 1 egg.
 Check out my Sugar Cookies and Chocolate Chip Cookies.

 - Yogurt: Use ¼ cup to replace 1 egg.
-I like to use full-fat Greek yogurt to replace eggs in cake and brownie mix boxes.
+I like to use full-fat plain regular yogurt to replace eggs in cake and brownie mix boxes.

 - Bananas: Bananas add moisture and act as a binder.
 Use ½ ripe banana to replace 1 egg.
 Best for muffins and sweet bread.